eislerMeinName/robust_drone_pathfollowing/README.md

 There are a couple of extensions that this extension is using.
 The most important classes will be shortly explained hereafter.

 ### Class `Wind`
+The Wind class implements a random 3D wind field.
+It provides the necassary force vector dependent on the current position.
+In addition it can visualize the wind field like:
 <img src="files/readme_images/Figure_1.png" alt="random wind field with vortexes" width="333"> <img src="files/readme_images/Figure_2.png" alt="random wind field" width="333">
 <img src="files/readme_images/Figure_3.png" alt="constant random wind" width="333">